Autom8edChaos/PocketTester/README.md

 PSPS.
 Please use mobile native tools.
 (Tests written on Java are accepted too)

-# Start
+# Introduction

 After opening the App that comes with this assignment, I realized that it looked quite empty and it was lacking testable functionality for a proper showcase.
 And of course, there is not much fun in testing an application that does almost nothing, so we need a proper application to test on.
-After some thinking (doing a run outside in the nature can sometimes be more of value than a day in a meeting room), I decided that I wanted to make a Note Taking app that could be used during testing.
+After some thinking, I decided that I wanted to make a Note Taking app that could be used during testing.

+And of course that App, PocketTester, needs to be tested.
+In this assignment, I will take you through the different layers of test automation: Unit tests, integration tests and -everyones favorite- automated UI tests.
+However, I strongly believe that an adept test automation engineer is able to do more then only test automation, so there will also be passing some development stuff, the appliance of design patterns and software principles.
+I will provide links to the applicable sections, but do not hesitate to clone the project yourself and run it on Android Studio.
+The installation instructions can be found down here.

+Due to the time constraints I will only focus on automated (functional) tests.
+There will be things that I really like but have to skip: static analysis tools, build pipelines, multi device testing and test approaches that encourage collaboration like Behaviour Driven Development.

 # PocketTester